Truth and Justice (Afghanistan): Reactions

 The Afghan political analyst Nasrullah Stanekzai suggested the party would struggle to gain legitimacy as "people in Afghanistan have had very bad experiences with political parties in the past.
 Between 1978 [when leftists gained power] until the period of the mujahedin [sic], not only have political parties not worked for the people, but they have actively worked against them bringing them war and destruction."
 He added that the political culture in Afghanistan would need more time to develop following years of political turmoil.
 Another local political commentator, Yunus Fakor, said that the emergence of new blocs in Afghan politics, including the Truth and Justice party and the National Front of Afghanistan, was a "positive trend" ahead of the 2014 presidential election.

 However, the political activist and former chief of staff of the Foreign Ministry, Wahid Monawar, said that there was no clear direction of the party as "communicating one's platform is a vital part of any political party or campaign in order to succeed.
 While critique of [the] Karzai administration is a departing point, it's fundamentally important to communicate one's platform.
 I was hoping to read some ideas on how to influence policies that are different than Karzai's."
 It was also criticised for its lack of an agenda or debate against the incumbent government.

 Issues

 Truth and Justice, in opposition to Change and Hope, seeks reconciliation talks with rebel groups on the premise that they would be transparent and will not "sacrifice justice."
-It also said that it would support further cooperation with international forces as led by International Security Assistance Force (ISAF) within the country, but would insist on Afghani sovereignty and the maintenance of regional relationships and the US-Afghan strategic agreement.
+It also said that it would support further cooperation with international forces as led by International Security Assistance Force (ISAF) within the country, but would insist on Afghan sovereignty and the maintenance of regional relationships and the US-Afghan strategic agreement.
 It also says it supports traditional system of the Loya Jirga in place and the "constitutional right" of the president, even though the constitution does not have such a privilege.